Monroeville Disc Golf Course

 Monroeville Park East

 Monroeville DGC is a mixture of wooded and open holes.
 It’s very hilly.
 The only water is a creek that runs from the right of hole #1, crosses in front of the white tees on #2, and then goes along the far right side of #2 fairway.
-The tees are marked by a painted plank of wood and some flags (and a pile of mulch).
-There is one bathroom by the #1 tees.
+There is one bathroom by the #1 tees (not open during the winter).

 Note that on each basket is little plastic tabs which show the direction to the next tee.